Path-dependency and emergent computing under vectorial driving: EMERGENT MEMORY AND COMPUTING

-Loop-transients exhibit properties that have no counterparts in transients under scalar driving.
-First, $\tau_l$ often depends on the loop-orientation, e.g., starting from one of the bistable configurations of the cusp motif, $\tau_l$ is either 0 or {1/4} (Fig.~\ref{fig:LoopMotifs_exp}b1).
-Second, this example illustrates that a non-zero loop-transient can occur along a totally smooth and reversible path --- something that is impossible along linear paths.
+Loop-transients exhibit properties that have no counterparts in transients under scalar driving, which we illustrate using the cusp motif (Fig.~\ref{fig:LoopMotifs_exp}b1, Fig.~\ref{fig:FundamentalLoops}a-b).
+The loop transient $\tau_l$ often depends on the loop-orientation{: starting from the ``green'' configuration of the cusp motif, $\tau_l$ is 1/4 for a CCW loop, and 0 for a CW loop (Fig.~\ref{fig:FundamentalLoops}a-b).
+T}his example illustrates that a non-zero loop-transient can occur along a totally smooth and reversible path --- something that is impossible along linear paths (Fig.~\ref{fig:FundamentalLoops}a).
 Finally, the presence of loop and edge transients is decoupled.
-We illustrate this for the cusp-motif (Fig.~\ref{fig:LoopMotifs_exp}b1 and \ref{fig:FundamentalLoops}).
-Starting from the top node in the bistable region, for the CCW loop-cyclic path $\tau_l=1/4$, while an edge-cyclic path starting in the same direction has $\tau_e=0$ --- similarly, the CW loop-cyclic path leads to $\tau_l=0$, while the corresponding edge-cyclic path yields {$\tau_e=1/2$}.
+Starting from the top node in the bistable region, for the CCW loop-cyclic path $\tau_l=1/4$ (Fig.~\ref{fig:FundamentalLoops}a), while an edge-cyclic path starting in the same direction has $\tau_e=0$ (Fig.~\ref{fig:FundamentalLoops}c)--- similarly, the CW loop-cyclic path leads to $\tau_l=0$ (Fig.~\ref{fig:FundamentalLoops}b), while the corresponding edge-cyclic path yields $\tau_e=1/2$ (Fig.~\ref{fig:FundamentalLoops}d).